Matt Wallner Preview, Player Props: Twins vs. Guardians

 Matt Wallner At The Plate

-- Wallner has six doubles, a triple, 10 home runs and 11 walks while hitting .234.
+- Wallner is batting .224 with six doubles, a triple, 10 home runs and 16 walks.

+- In 44.0% of his 50 games this season, Wallner has picked up at least one hit.
+He's also had eight multi-hit games.

-- In 19.6% of his games this year, he has gone deep, and 6.3% of his trips to the dish.
+- He has hit a long ball in 18.0% of his games this year, and 5.7% of his trips to the plate.

-- Wallner has driven home a run in 12 games this year (26.1%), including more than one RBI in 19.6% of his games and producing three or more of his team's runs on four occasions..
+- Wallner has driven home a run in 12 games this season (24.0%), including more than one RBI in 18.0% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.